mudthomas/PyFMI/README.md

 This fork is part of the Master Thesis of Thomas Renström at Lund University.
-Changes have been made to master branch and one branch unique to this fork.
+Changes have been made to master branch and one branch unique to this fork. mudthomas-full-representability-patch is the current main focus of the thesis.

 About
 -----------